Ken Whisenhunt: Pittsburgh Steelers

 In 2001, Whisenhunt was hired by the Steelers to coach their tight ends.
 He was able to develop players such as Mark Bruener and Jay Riemersma, both considered past their prime, into excellent tight ends.
 He also oversaw the early development of tight end Heath Miller, who has been a successful tight end in the league.

 Whisenhunt took over the role of offensive coordinator in Pittsburgh for the 2004 season after Mike Mularkey became the head coach of the Buffalo Bills.
 Although his predecessor Mularkey was known for creating flashy trick plays, Whisenhunt showed great success as more of a cautious innovator, whose well-timed trick plays contrasted the conservative Steelers run game.

 One of Whisenhunt's most famous moments as a Steeler is the trick play he called in Super Bowl XL.
-With Pittsburgh leading 14-10 over the Seattle Seahawks, Whisenhunt called a wide receiver reverse pass (Antwaan Randle El to Hines Ward, the only TD pass thrown by a WR in Super Bowl history) that allowed Pittsburgh to extend the lead over the Seahawks.
+With Pittsburgh leading 14–10 over the Seattle Seahawks, Whisenhunt called a wide receiver reverse pass (Antwaan Randle El to Hines Ward, the first TD pass thrown by a WR in Super Bowl history) that allowed Pittsburgh to extend the lead over the Seahawks.